Scattered to gregarious among needles under

 citrinomarginata, but that species can easily

-be distinguished because of completely different cheilocystidia.
+be distinguished because of its smooth, lageniform cheilocystidia.

 The Norwegian collections generally are fairly small, with a pileus less than 10 mm, but one collection from 2006 had a pileus measuring up to 21 mm across.